What is your name and occupation?

 How do you enjoy your free time?

-I'm a huge gardener and hiker.
-I also am passionate about nature conservancy and restoration.
-I'm currently removing invasive plants (burning bush) by hand from the woods behind my house and replacing it with natives.
-I'm also creating a massive prairie style planting of wildflowers and grasses inspired by Piet Oudolf.
+I’m a huge gardener and hiker.
+I’m passionate about nature conservancy and restoration.
+I’m currently removing invasive plants (burning bush) by hand from the woods behind my house and replacing them with native species.
+I’m also creating a massive prairie-style planting of wildflowers and grasses inspired by Piet Oudolf.

 What is something that not many people know about you?